Come To The Resting Place

 “The resting place” of Deuteronomy had a twofold purpose - “To establish His name there for His dwelling, and there you shall come” (Deut.
 12:5).
 This meant that God’s people may rest at the same place where God rests.

-O beloved child and priest of our Lord, rest with God in His resting place today, which is in you, and then, in this place, continue to receive the revelation of your full inheritance in Jesus Christ!
+Rest with God in His resting place today, which is in you, and then continue to receive your full inheritance in Jesus Christ!
 Hallelujah!